TimTen10/Farsight/README.md

 * The curvature of the earth takes away from the height of distant points.
   `distance of point x - earth_curvature_factor = new distance of point x`
   Curvature factor is dependent on distance between points.
+See [here](https://earthcurvature.com/) for additional information.
 * Human height provides and additional ~1.8 meter.

 ## 3. Step: